Edwin Smith (rower): Biography

-Rowing in New Zealand

-He became a member of the West End Rowing Club, joining the December 1948 eight crew as bow.
+Smith became a member of the West End Rowing Club, joining the December 1948 eight crew as bow.
 In 1949 this crew became Red Coats by winning the New Zealand Premier Eight Championships at Karapiro.

 The crew became the New Zealand Empire Games Eight and underwent strenuous training on the Waikato River at Mercer and Ngāruawāhia and on lake Karapiro.
 The boat to be used at the Empire Games was the tried and true Charles G. Herdman, a one piece Towns Skiff owned by West End Rowing Club.
 New Ayling oars with larger "spoons" were acquired.

 At the 1950 British Empire Games he won a silver medal rowing in the bow as part of the men's eight alongside crew members Donald Adam, Kerry Ashby, Murray Ashby, Bruce Culpan, Thomas Engel, Grahame Jarratt, Don Rowlands and Bill Tinnock.
+In a tight race, the New Zealand eight were beaten by Australia by a margin of 1 ft, recording a time of 6:27.5, 0.5 seconds behind the winning boat.

-He later served as a coach for West End Rowing Club, on the club's executive committee and as a starter for rowing regattas.
-In honour of his services he became an elected honorary member of the rowing club and later a vice-president.
+Smith later served as a coach for West End Rowing Club, on the club's executive committee and as a starter for rowing regattas.
+In honour of his services, he became an elected honorary member of the rowing club and later a vice-president.

-General

-On 9 March 1948 at the age of 24 Ted married Lois Margaret Rutledge the 21-year-old daughter of Donald Rutledge and May Rutledge (née Gatland) at St Peters, Grey Lynn, Auckland.
-The wedding reception was at the Grey Lynn Returned Services Club hall, Francis Street, Auckland.